ieCecchetti/proccy-clash/README.md

  < json_processi> e' il nome del file dei processi che hai messo nelle res/in e non deve contenere l'estenzione.

 ## TODO
-- [ ] Hide/Reduce of the process table and childrens
+- [ ] Hide/UnHide of the process table and children (with js scripts and a better table)
-- [ ] Remove extention from filename when cal functions
+- [ ] Remove extension from filename when cal functions
 - [ ] Filter on extraction
 - [ ] Filter on visualizer